 One objection was received against the application.
 Following the hearing, the WRDMPT decided to approve the application, subject to a list of conditions.
+Please note that the specific conditions will be made available after the minutes of the hearing are approved and adopted by the WRDMPT.

 In summary, the achievements during the 4th Quarter of the 2022/23 Financial Year with respect to the establishment of the WRDMPT include successful completion of the preparatory meeting, the reconvening and successful execution of the workshop on the secretariat function, and the completion of the first WRDMPT Hearing.
+The approval of the application, subject to specific conditions, is pending finalization of the minutes.
 These milestones represent significant progress in the establishment of the WRDMPT.